geralltf/squash_compiler/README.md

 I have designed and implemented a C-based compiler toolchain that can parse, analyze, and compile C code into a working Windows executable.

 **Core Compiler Components**
-Build a lexer to tokenize input (numbers, identifiers, expressions, etc.).
+Built a lexer to tokenize input (numbers, identifiers, expressions, etc.).
-Implement a recursive descent parser that:
+Implemented a recursive descent parser that:
 Constructs an AST (Abstract Syntax Tree).
 Correctly handles operator precedence, associativity, and parentheses.
 Supports expressions, variables, functions, if statements, and while loops.